 Barcelona’s port used to be owned by Spanish companies.
 But international giants have moved in.
 Part of this facility is now owned by ‘Hutchison Ports’, a Chinese company that operates a new semi-automated terminal.
 In 2019 the port handled 3.5 million containers.

-Josep Borrell said that trade with North African countries has the potential to be four times greater that it is today.
+Josep Borrell said that trade with North African countries has the potential to be four times greater than it is today.
 But fragmentation has created an opening for powers like China and Russia to expand their influence across North Africa and Southern Europe.

-Beijing’s multibillion dollar ‘Belt and Road Initiative’ to connect Asia, Africa and Europe has seen China establish shipping lines in the Mediterranean, alongside submarine cables and 5G mobile networks.
-The digital infrastructure will shape the competition for 21st-century technological dominance and the EU will need greater financial firepower to compete.
+Beijing’s multibillion-dollar ‘Belt and Road Initiative’ to connect Asia, Africa, and Europe has seen China establish shipping lines in the Mediterranean alongside submarine cables and 5G mobile networks.
+The digital infrastructure will shape the competition for 21st-century technological dominance, and the EU will need greater financial firepower to compete.